fahmidur/seedbox-1/README.md

 # README

-A simple seedbox setup using Gluetun, running on Podman.
+A simple seedbox setup using [Gluetun](https://github.com/qdm12/gluetun) + [QBittorrent](https://github.com/qbittorrent/qBittorrent), running on Podman.
 For a friend.

 ## Prerequisites